Mini-XML 4.0 Programming Manual

 Discussion

-NULL is returned if the node (or its first child) is not a text node.
-The "whitespace" argument can be NULL.
+This function gets the string and whitespace values of a text node.
+NULL and false are returned if the node (or its first child) is not a text node.
+The whitespace argument can be NULL if you don't want to know the whitespace value.

 Note: Text nodes consist of whitespace-delimited words.
-You will only get single words of text when reading an XML file with MXML_TEXT nodes.
-If you want the entire string between elements in the XML file, you MUST read the XML file with MXML_OPAQUE nodes and get the resulting strings using the mxmlGetOpaque function instead.
+You will only get single words of text when reading an XML file with MXML_TYPE_TEXT nodes.
+If you want the entire string between elements in the XML file, you MUST read the XML file with MXML_TYPE_OPAQUE nodes and get the resulting strings using the mxmlGetOpaque function instead.

 Get the node type.